 Our system model consists of an array with independent failure modes for each device.
-When a device fails, a repair process is immediately initiated for that device.
+When one of them fails, a repair process is immediately initiated for the failed device.
 Should several devices fail, the repair process will be performed in parallel on those devices.
+We assume that disk failures and SCM device failures are independent events exponentially distributed with respective rates $\lambda$ and $\lambda'$ .
+We further assume that that all repairs are exponentially distributed with rate $\mu$ .

-Fig. 7.
+Figure 7.
 Simplified state diagram for a fully declustered two-dimensional RAID array with 16 disks.